 Before the actual placement of a veneer, a layer of the underlying tooth surface is shaved off and an impression is taken to create a custom-made veneer that will be cemented onto the tooth to harmonically fit the tooth and mouth.

 A bridge is a prosthetic tooth that closes a space created by one or more missing teeth.
 Bridges are made up of one or more individually-crafted crowns and an artificial tooth in between to replace one or more missing teeth.
+Bridges can be used with either implants or natural teeth as their anchor points.

 The All-on-Four dental implant is a technique that involves a full-arch rehabilitation where all the teeth are supported by 4 implants.
 It consists of placing 4 implants (supporting 10 to 14 custom-made crowns), either in the maxilla, the mandible, or both.